manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 ---
 An inline query can also be declarative using comment delimiters.
 Here the `Payments` query type is defined and used in the same scope.
-Notice, the type name, `Payments.sql`.
-The format follows the file name format where the type name precedes the type _kind_.
-In this case the name is `Payments` and the kind is `sql`.
+Notice the type name, `Payments.sql`.
+The format follows the file naming convention where the type name precedes the type _domain_.
+In this case the name is `Payments` and the domain is `sql`.
 As such SQL types can be defined in resource files as well as inlined types.

 <img width="550" height="287" align="top" src="../../docs/images/img2.png">